What is Rheumatoid Arthritis?

 Surgery is occasionally needed for rheumatoid arthritis.
-These may include injections, tendon surgery or in the extreme cases joint replacement.
+These may include injections, tendon surgery or, in extreme cases, joint replacement.
 Outcomes for these procedures are successful.

 What Can You Do For Yourself?

 Understand your condition and how it affects you

 - “Knowledge is power”.
 Educating yourself on the condition will help you manage your symptoms better and empower you when you talk to others (Rheumatologist, GP, family etc.) about your condition.

-- Self-management courses – can help you build skills and confidence in becoming more actively involved in your healthcare and in managing rheumatoid arthritis day to day.
+- Self-management courses – can help you build skills and confidence in becoming more actively involved in your healthcare and managing rheumatoid arthritis day today.

 - Knowing about your medications can help you and your medical provider manage your symptoms more effectively.

 - Understanding how your behaviour and activities influence your symptoms can help you reduce the pain and suffering caused by RA.
 Speaking to a health professional can help you identify aspects of your life that may be aggravating your RA and help address them.

-Keep Moving with Respect to Pain and Swelling
+Keep Moving – But Respect Your Pain & Swelling

 - Exercise helps to lessen your pain in the long run by maintaining muscle strength and optimising joint health.